rorywalsh/p5.Csound/docs/basic.md

     `);
 ```

-With some code compiled you can call `csound.start()` to start a Csound performance.
+With some code compiled you can call `Csound.startAudio()` to start a Csound performance.
 A full preload function might look like this.

 ```js
 async function preload() {